 When we were conceived, a unique blueprint was made for us.
-Nature took the human genome and wove it with our distinctive phenotype to produce a plan for each of our organisms; and yes, it included a plan for the coveted family jewels at the centre of our body.
-We were totally mapped in that cosmic moment, nine months before birth, and this is what our spirit was given to work with.
+Nature took the human genome and wove it with our distinct phenotype to produce a plan for each of our organisms, and in it is the plan of our penis.
+We were totally mapped in that cosmic moment nine months before we were born.
+This is what our spirit was given to work with.

 The human genome gave us a basic design for our brain circuitry preloaded with know-how for the complete governing of our organism throughout life.
-In it was information we needed to surive like how to regulate the body’s organs in any situation.
+In it is information we continue to use to surive like how to regulate our body’s organs in any environment.

 The genome equipped our penis and brain to work in tandem to…

 - produce erections rendered operational in the womb

 - initiate puberty at a time prescribed in our phenotype but carried out in a standardised sequence dictated by the genome and which we all share.